 - Vietnam Education Foundation – The Vietnam Education Foundation (VEF) is an independent federal agency created by the U.S. Congress and funded annually by the U.S. Government.
 Its mission is to strengthen the U.S. - Vietnam bilateral relationship through educational exchanges in science and technology.

 - World Wide Learn – A resource to help international students learn of potential scholarship and grant opportunities.

 - International Scholarships – Free online scholarship database for international students wishing to study worldwide.

 - General resource site for international students.

-- Organization of American States interest free loans to qualified citizens from Latin America and Caribbean countries to help them finance their higher education or research at accredited institutions in the United States.
+- Organization of American States interest-free loans to qualified citizens from Latin America and Caribbean countries to help them finance their higher education or research at accredited institutions in the U.S.